 People with Parkinson’s disease rely on caregivers for a wide range of support — from driving them to doctors’ appointments to helping them get dressed.
 As the disease progresses, dependence on caregivers increases substantially.

 Caregivers can help people with Parkinson’s adjust to the disease’s effects on the body.
 And knowing that a loved one is cared for can help the entire family adjust to the diagnosis.

 Caregivers must take care of themselves too.
-Being a caregiver can be a complicated and physically and emotionally draining experience.
+Being a caregiver can be a complicated — as well as a physically and emotionally draining — experience.

 When a loved one is diagnosed with Parkinson’s disease, treatment for the disease should begin almost immediately.
 This is a time of major change not only for the person with Parkinson’s but also for you, the caregiver.

 Doctors strongly encourage caregivers to attend doctors’ appointments.
 Your input may help your doctor understand:

 - how the treatments are working

 - what side effects are occurring